We bring NYC's BlueSpace to life, help revitalize Red Hook, preserve the historic ship MARY A. WHALEN!

 We are devoted to our home neighborhood Red Hook, and many of our programs are designed to aid Red Hook's revitalization (while showing how water-themed programs can boost all waterfront neighborhoods in NYC).

 Seeking a publicly-accessible place for ourselves and our ship is, at this point, an eight-year process-and education in how to improve NYC's waterfront!
 Join our cause and help push for a more active and boat-friendly waterfront in NYC!While seeking a place to call home, we have operated as a pop-up and created many of NYC’s most distinctive waterfront events.

-PortSide NewYork is a non-profit based in Red Hook, Brooklyn, that delivers a diverse mix of innovative programs relating to water issues, waterfront history and contemporary events.
-We integrate the working waterfront (past, present and future), maritime preservation, visiting vessels and boating events, arts, community revitalization, advocacy and more.
+We are fun; we are serious.
+What links our diverse programs is our Sixth Borough BlueSpace theme.
+PortSide programs include waterfront history and contemporary events, the working waterfront (past, present and future), maritime preservation, visiting vessels and other boating events, cultural , community revitalization, advocacy and more.

 Sandy was a BlueSpace